Dr. Peter Doherty

 BA (Special) Psychology, University of Alberta, Edmonton

 Specialization/research interests:relationship beliefs of premarital couples; family dynamics in the development of spirituality

 I have been teaching at St. Mary’s University for seventeen years.
 I have seen the university grow from a small college to a small university.
 One of my greatest satisfactions while being here is watching students grow in knowledge, self-awareness and maturity.
 I take seriously my role as an educator and part I play in a student’s preparation to follow their dreams.

 My teaching style is simple.
-Adults best learn by engaging the course material and with each other.
+Adults best learn by engaging with the course material and each other.
 It is in the intellectual discussion, evaluating the relevance of the research and applying the knowledge to current issues that one gains an appreciation of knowledge.
 I stress that students must take the knowledge learned in the classroom to their world.

 My research has developed from my clinical work and the current trends in psychological research.
 Like my colleagues I am focusing on what keeps people healthy.
 Rather than concentrating on treating illness I am interested in what keeps healthy people healthy.

 Related to this is my interest in the integration of psychology and spirituality.
 Psychology without spirituality is behaviourism.
 Spirituality without the inclusion of the human experience is simply pietism.

 The two areas I am studying that reflect this integration are forgiveness and resilience.
 These research areas are related and relevant to living fully in our world today.